 Pediatrics, Labor & Delivery (L&D), NICU, and patients with intellectual, developmental, or cognitive disability guidelines:

-Until each location resumes on-site visitation, visitors will be permitted only in special situations, approved by the facility administrator or designated manager.
+Visitors will be permitted only in special situations, approved by the facility administrator or designated manager.
 Special situations may include end-of-life visitation and when a visitor is essential for the resident’s emotional well-being and care.

-We recognize the importance of visitation for the well-being of our patients and residents and their loved ones.
+We recognize the importance of visitation for the well being of our patients and residents and their loved ones.
 We encourage virtual visitation by phone and video calls and “window visits,” where available.
 Our staff will help to coordinate these visits between our residents and their loved ones.

 In addition to visitor restrictions, UPMC is temporarily restricting volunteer activities in hospitals and facilities.
 We are looking to ensure the safety of our volunteers and to protect against the spread of illness, including COVID-19.